 Classifications of Rioja

 Gran Reserva – Made only in good years, often the oakiest and most expensive.
-These wines are also released five to seven years after aging, with a minimum of two years in oak barrels.
+These wines are also released five to seven years after ageing, with a minimum of two years in oak barrels.

 Traditionally, American oak has been used, however in recent years, some vintners have been employing subtler French Oak.
 This newer style adds much more character to the wine, emphasizing plummy flavours.
 Wineries of this style include Allende, Remelluri, Palacios, and Remondo.